Sign Up to shop

 It's so hard to put a specific number on this.
 As you will have seen from the information above, the upfront cost of a shop can very so much depending on the size and location of the store alone - if ever there were a time for us to pull out the 'how long is a piece of string' line, this is it!
 That said, we have taken on the task of estimating the costs involved in the guide below.
 We'd also recommend looking out for other retailers who very generously share their costs transparently, like Lisbon's Salted Books.

-📚 Find out more: How much does it cost to open a retail space?
+📚 Find out more: How much does it cost to open a retail store?
 Key costs to factor in (& where to save)

 Who can open a shop in the UK?